moorepants/dissertation/davisbicycle.rst

 impulsive type of perturbations without measuring the applied force assuming they could be modeled as impulses.
-There are also many other past attempts at exciting the system. :cite:`Roland1971` on the other hand attached a calibrated rocket to the handelbars of a riderless bicycle to give a know step input to steer torque. :cite:`Eaton1973` had the motorcycle rider tap the handlebars to applied an impulse and also drop weights from the side of the motorcycle to apply a roll torque. :cite:`Doria2012` similarly had the motorcycle rider apply impulsive forces to the handlebars to excite the weave mode. :cite:`Lange2011` discusses several methods of applying a pure roll torque to the bicycle including a mass swing, a mass slider, a rope, and lateral accelerating the ground.
+There are also many other past attempts at exciting the system. :cite:`Roland1971` on the other hand attached a calibrated rocket to the handelbars of a riderless bicycle to give a known step input to steer torque. :cite:`Eaton1973` had the motorcycle rider tap the handlebars to apply an impulse and also drop weights from the side of the motorcycle to apply a roll torque. :cite:`Doria2012` similarly had the motorcycle rider apply impulsive forces to the handlebars to excite the weave mode. :cite:`Lange2011` discusses several methods of applying a roll torque to the bicycle including a mass swing, a mass slider, a rope, and laterally accelerating the ground.
 His designs are intended to apply an oscillatory roll torque to facilitate system identification in the frequency domain\ [#idealinput]_.